The firm knock on the door made her jump. Even though she was expecting this knock, the police arrived much faster than she had imagined.

 Officer Wilson interrupted the calm atmosphere, and she got frigid and nervous again.

-“Ma’am, we know you had a fight, probably physical fight!” he said.
+“Ma’am, we know you had a fight, probably physical alteration!” he said.

 She said nothing, but her silence was enough for the officer to continue.

-“He probably hit you!… your left cheek is red for a reason!”
+“He probably hit you, as you reported on the phone!… your left cheek is red for a reason!”

 She rubbed her cheek with an awkward motion, but did not reply.